bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/common-tabs.rst

 This tab is used to define the values that will be returned to the caller when the process ends.
 All logic in this tab will be executed when the end element is reached.
-E.g. when the :ref:`process-element-user-dialog-exit-end` is reached.
+E.g., when the :ref:`process-element-user-dialog-exit-end` is reached.

 .. figure:: /_images/process-elements/tab-result.png
    :alt: Result Tab